boots-edu/textbook/source/text/0-introduction/setup.md

 platform for running student code through instructor unit tests, which will give you automatic feedback and score you.

 For this assignment, GradeScope will run the same tests that we gave you.
 But in future assignments, we may have hidden tests.
-This helps make sure that you are fulfilling all the parts of the assignment, and not just coding directly against the tests we gave you.
+This helps make sure that you are fulfilling all the parts of the assignment and not just coding directly against the tests we gave you.
 Make sure you follow all the instructions!

 In the box below, click Submit and then choose "GitHub" as the submission method.